danboyce92/Productivity-Tracker-App/README.md

 - If either input fields are empty this will not do anything.
 Display a warning to let the user know this if they record an empty field.
 - When the button is clicked and a record is successfully made, display a short success message to the user

+### Nav bar

+- The nav bar z-index issue needs to be addressed.
+When the screen is very small, the nav bar blocks access to clicking certain buttons.